pttoth/engine/script/win/README.md

 ### WARNING:

-Some compilers don't always take Unicode or space characters in file paths.
-Because of this, not all scripts will work with Windows usernames (__C:\Users\\\<username>__) that contain Unicode characters.
+Some compilers don't always take whitespace or Unicode characters in file paths.
+Because of this, not all scripts will work with Windows usernames (__C:\Users\\\<username>__) that contain whitespace or Unicode characters.
-Renaming users won't rename their folders, so I recommend reinstalling your entire system with an ASCII username AND without spaces if that system is intended for any kind of program development!
+Renaming users won't rename their folders, so I recommend reinstalling your entire system with an ASCII username AND without whitespaces if that system is intended for any kind of program development!

 ## Dependencies